thanhthienbui/EEET2490_Ass3_Gr13/README.md

 Additionmal INformation for TASK 3:
 NAME:Blind -> simple maze game with 3 premade levels with timer to reach to exit and win the game, touch the walls or timer run out -> return to level starts.
 Beat 3 levels greated with game win screen
 SCRREN: 1024 x 768 screen res, 16x12 tile
-INTRO: Custom yellow characters + blue goal post, black walls and while starting place
+INTRO: white cute for character + yellow goal post, black walls and while starting place as blue cube

 FONTS: Sample fonts to display the welcome and end game screen and level words MAIN GAMEPLAY:
   - PC move around left, right up and down (with W,A,S,D).
 After a certain time without getting gold he return to white spot